If you’re new to TensorFlow or deep learning, we recommend that you first work through the single-node TensorFlow guide.

 - See the single-node TensorFlow guide for an overview of TensorBoard.

 We recommend training against data downloaded from S3 to the local disks of the workers.
 We’ve found this approach to be the most robust, although it limits the size of the training dataset to the total disk space available across all workers.
 If needed, you can increase the disk space available on your cluster by attaching EBS volumes (link).
 The notebooks below also include a utility function to download data from S3 to the worker disk.

 The ensuing pages of this guide walk through a series of notebooks demonstrating how to train MNIST in a distributed setting using TensorFlowOnSpark.

 Helper Notebooks (shared by model training & evaluation)

-- Data Ingest: Demonstrates how to download data from S3 and create a data ingest pipeline (load training data from disk into in-memory tensors) using tf.data APIs in Tensorflow.
+Demonstrates how to download data from S3 and create a data ingest pipeline (load training data from disk into in-memory tensors) using tf.data APIs in TensorFlow.
 Our sample data is already stored in a public S3 bucket and has been split into training & validation sets.

-- Constructing the Model Graph: Demonstrates how to construct a Tensorflow graph for distributed model training; uses distributed Tensorflow primitives, but does not contain any TensorFlowOnSpark code.
+Demonstrates how to construct a TensorFlow graph for distributed model training; uses distributed TensorFlow primitives, but does not contain any TensorFlowOnSpark code.

 To launch model training, you need only run this notebook.
 It uses the helpers defined in the preceding notebooks to build the model graph, then calls TensorFlowOnSpark APIs to launch distributed model training on the Spark workers.